 Acne has profound effects on people’s lives, effecting social life, education, and even employment.
 Acne is also one of the most common skin conditions.
-Acupuncture and Traditional Chinese Medicine are very effective at reducing acne and have been used for thousands of year to treat skin conditions.
-Acupuncture works by reducing inflammation, bacteria, and increasing circulation.
-The key is to correctly diagnosis the imbalance that is causing the acne.
+Traditional Chinese Medicine has a holistic approach to the diagnosis and treatment of acne by identifying specific imbalances in the body and using acupuncture and Chinese herbs to correct them.
+Correcting the imbalance does not just treat the symptoms or mask the condition, but rather corrects the root of the problem by encouraging self-healing of the body.
+The key is to correctly identify the imbalance that is causing the acne.

 Throughout my life I have struggled with acne on both my face and body.
 I felt like I had tried just about